pbinkley/rcb-manual/sections/01-the-setting-of-the-problem-of-reproducing-research-materials.md

 are to be distinguished: those of the scholar as a producer, of the scholar as a consumer, and of the library as a custodian.
-The scholar as a producer wants to see his manuscript set up in type, printed on good paper, bound in buckram, ands distributed in as large an edition as possible.
+The scholar as a producer wants to see his manuscript set up in type, printed on good paper, bound in buckram, and distributed in as large an edition as possible.
 Although "book form" is an arbitrary and mechanical criterion of scholarly value, it is given weight in academic circles.
 The consumer interest is that of the man who is using a library.
 All